AdobeDocs/experience-platform.de-DE/help/segmentation/ui/overview.md

 ### Ereignisse

-Auf dem Tab **[!UICONTROL Ereignisse]** können Sie mit XDM ExperienceEvent-Datenelementen eine Audience erstellen, die auf stattgefundenen Ereignissen oder Aktionen basiert.
+The **[!UICONTROL Events]** tab allows you to create an audience based on events or actions that took place using [!DNL XDM ExperienceEvent] data elements.
 Sie finden Ereignistypen auch auf dem Tab **[!UICONTROL Ereignisse]**; dabei handelt es sich um eine Kollektion häufig verwendeter Ereignisse, mit denen Sie Segmente schneller erstellen können.

 In addition to being able to browse for [!DNL ExperienceEvent] elements, you can also search for Event Types.
 Event Types use the same coding logic as [!DNL ExperienceEvents], without requiring you to search through the [!DNL XDM ExperienceEvent] class looking for the correct event.
 For example, using the search bar to search &quot;cart&quot; returns the Event Types &quot;[!UICONTROL AddCart]&quot; and &quot;[!UICONTROL RemoveCart]&quot;, which are two very commonly used cart actions when building segment definitions.